ISC-HEI/gdx2d/README.md

 </p>

 More information about gdx2d can be found on the [official project website](https://hevs-isi.github.io/gdx2d/).

+For informations about how to use this repository and develop things in it, see CONTRIBUTING.md

 ## What can it do?
 The library contains simple to use graphical primitives such as lines, circles, rectangles.
 In addition, there are methods to draw pictures, rotate them, scale them etc. Physics simulation is also supported (using Box2D) as well as music and sound playing.